MISSISSIPPI

 The maximum award amount is $2,500 per year for a maximum of 8 semesters or degree completion, whichever comes first, but awards may not exceed annual tuition and fees.

-For first time applicants, complete an initial application online on or before September 15 during the fall of the aid year for which the student is seeking assistance.
+For first time applicants, complete the Mississippi Aid Application (MAAPP) on or before September 15 during the fall of the aid year for which the student is seeking assistance.

 Applicants must be attending an eligible Mississippi institution, must have a minimum ACT score of 20 and an average gross income of $42,500 or less over the prior two years.

-To apply for HELP, you need to complete both the Free Application for Federal Student Aid (FAFSA) and an online application along with the HELP Worksheet (also referred to as the Household Verification Worksheet).
+To apply for HELP, you must complete both the FAFSA and an online application along with the HELP Worksheet (also referred to as the Household Verification Worksheet).